kristype/PhysicsWorldFX/README.md

 # JavaFXGameAPI

-2D game api for JavaFX and fxml in combination with SceneBuilder This framework uses JBox2D as a physics engine, and supports the bodies, fixtures and shapes functionality from JBox2D.
+2D game api for JavaFX and fxml in combination with SceneBuilder.

+This framework uses JBox2D as a physics engine, and supports the bodies, fixtures and shapes functionality from JBox2D.
 Joints functionality is not yet supported.

-Includes demo games of Pong, Breakout, Asteroids and a 2D-platform game Jetpack This API was written as a prototype for a master thesis at NTNU
+Includes demo games of Pong, Breakout, Asteroids and a 2D-platform game Jetpack.
+This API was written as a prototype for a master thesis at NTNU.

 Examples included in this repository:
 ![Asteroids](https://user-images.githubusercontent.com/1080738/30784306-25b9f02a-a153-11e7-9c9c-fa47edad3290.png)